clevelandmusicco/HothouseFlasher/README.md

 Open `http://localhost:5173` in Chrome.
 The app loads firmware from `public/firmware-manifest.json` and serves `.bin` files from `public/firmware/`.
 Both are seeded with the current release for local development.

-> **Note:** To test actual flashing locally, you need a physical Hothouse in DFU mode connected via USB.
+> **Note:** To test actual flashing (and anything beyond the first app state) locally, you need a physical Hothouse in DFU mode connected via USB.
 The app runs at `http://localhost:5173` — Chrome treats localhost as a secure context, so WebUSB works.

 ---